magento/devdocs/guides/v2.1/release-notes/anonymous-api-security.md

 To update the list of APIs that are inaccessible to anonymous users, edit the `app/code/Magento/WebapiSecurity/etc/di.xml` file.

 The following APIs remain accessible to anonymous users.
+Most of these must remain accessible to support the checkout and add-to-cart ajax functionalities.

 | Product | Module | API | Action |
 | --- | --- | --- | --- |